getredash/website/src/pages/kb/user-guide/visualizations/table-visualizations.md

 - **JSON Documents**

     If you're underlying data returns JSON formatted text in a field, you can instruct Redash to display it as such.
 This lets you collapse and expand elements in a clean format.
+This is particularly useful when querying RESTful APIs with the [JSON Data Source]({% link _kb/data-sources/querying/urls %})

 - **Images**